 Version Control and Organization

-The Location field in the Build Manager provides two built-in options for storing your builds.
+The Location field in the Build Manager provides 2 built-in options for storing your builds.

 The first option is the central build repository, which is stored in